sassoftware/vscode-sas-extension/CONTRIBUTING.md

 ## Get started

-- Download the NodeJS version that matches the version listed in the `node-version` field in .github/workflows/pr.yml.
+- Download and install the current NodeJS LTS version.
 - Run `npm install` in this folder.
 This installs all necessary npm modules in both the client and server folder.
 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to compile the client and server.